namitha99/Socialsite/README.md

 The Database consists of the following tables:

-•login :
+login :
 	To store the details of the user.
 	The attributes are profile_id which is auto generated, username, password and email of the user.
-•Request:
+Request:
 	To store the friend requests that are sent among the users.
 	The attributes are profile_id and sent_to which are the ids of the two users whose request is pending.
 	Upon the accept of the request by the user the particular row id deleted and the details of the two users are inserted into the 		friends table.
-•Friend:
+Friend:
 	To store the details of the users who are friends of each other.
 	The attributes are profile_id1 and profile_id2.
-•Updatestatus :
+Updatestatus :
 	To store the real time updates/posts of the user.
 	The attributes are profile_id, msg, username and time.